masterpointio/masterpoint.io/content/updates/terralith-monolithic-terraform-architecture.md

 By understanding the pitfalls of the Terralith architecture, you and your teams can avoid mistakes that will lead to further issues.

-Stay tuned for one of our upcoming post featuring practical tips on breaking down a Terralith, as well as a case study detailing how we helped a client decompose their Terraliths to achieve a more scalable and maintainable infrastructure!
+Stay tuned for one of our upcoming post featuring practical tips on breaking down a Terralith, as well as a case study detailing how we helped a client decompose their Terralith to achieve a more scalable and maintainable infrastructure!